Leake, Piscotty lead Cardinals past Nationals, 6-1

+WASHINGTON (AP) -- Going up against the 2016 NL Cy Young winner and facing the prospect of stumbling to their worst start in 20 years, the St. Louis Cardinals played their best game of the young season.

-WASHINGTON (AP) -- Mike Leake outpitched 2016 NL Cy Young Award winner Max Scherzer, Stephen Piscotty homered and had five RBIs, and the St. Louis Cardinals beat the Washington Nationals 6-1 on Wednesday to avoid a three-game sweep.
+Mike Leake outpitched Max Scherzer, Stephen Piscotty homered and had five RBIs, and the Cardinals beat the Washington Nationals 6-1 on Wednesday to avoid a three-game sweep.

+After yielding 22 runs in the first two games of the series, St. Louis dodged its first 2-7 start since 1997.

+''Leake did a tremendous job on the mound and we played good defense,'' Piscotty said. ''It was a good win, and we needed it.''

 Leake (1-1) gave up four hits, struck out seven and walked none over seven shutout innings.
 The right-hander allowed hits to the first two batters, then picked off a runner before getting 19 straight outs.
 The streak ended when Daniel Murphy singled with two outs in the seventh.